sobolevn/heisenbug-2019/README.md

 ### constants.py

-This example covers very important problem that is very hard to mention.
-Using the same constants for testing and productions does not actually test anything.
+Using the same constants for testing and production does not actually test anything.

 ```